PAINT FOR WOOD

 WATER BASED OR OIL BASED ?

 I will try to answer these questions from the professional point.
-We have worked in this industry for the last 20 years, so we have seen the paint quality changing and we have adapted by trying different paints in different situations.
-Having watched how the paints have lasted over the years a tried new paints as they developed.
+We have worked in this industry for the last 20 years, as painters and decorators london , so we have seen the paint quality changing and we have adapted by trying different paints in different situations.
+Having watched how the paints have lasted over the years we tried new paints as they developed.
 Now we want to share this to make your lives easier.

 PAINT FOR WOOD.
 OIL BASED VS WATER BASED